edgexfoundry/edgex-docs/docs_src/design/adr/device-service/0012-DeviceService-Filters.md

 After receiving the `CommandValues` the `execReadDeviceResource` function calls the `cvsToEvent` function convert the `CommandValues` into and `Event/Reading` objects (from `go-mod-core-contracts`) and returns this model to be sent via REST to core data by the rest of the SDK.

-It is precisely after the convert to `Event/Reading` objects and before returning that result in `common.SendEvent` (in utils.go) function that the device service should invoke the required filter functions.
+It is precisely after the convert to `Event/Reading` objects (after the async readings are assembled into events) and before returning that result in `common.SendEvent` (in utils.go) function that the device service should invoke the required filter functions.
+In the existing V1 implementation of the device-sdk-go, commands, async readings, and auto-events all call the function `common.SendEvent()`.
+This means that there would likely be several different places in the code which would need to call `FilterEvent`.
+In the C SDK, it is likely that the filters will be called before conversion to Event/Reading objects - they will operate on commandresult objects (equivalent to CommandValues).

+The order in which functions are called is important when more than one filter is provided.
+The order that functions are called should be reflected in the order listed in the configuration of the filters.

 Events containing binary values (event.HasBinaryValue), will not be filtered.
 Future releases may include binary value filters.

-!!!
-TODO
-    *Where and how would this work for Async events?
-Need help from the DS team.*

-    *Are the Go and C SDKs similar enough to use this design?*

-    *Do we care about function order?*

 #### Setting Filter Function and Configuration